.

 sincere, sincerer, sincerest.adjectives

-someone who is sincere is genuine, meaning, they are transparent and not seem to be hiding anything or have alternate.motives, so, another can see the light of the soul in him or her; a sincere individual is one whose heart's intent comes from high consciousness principles; free of dissimulation; free of phoniness; honest of heart.(sincere interest); standing in one's own truth; integrity; no ulterior.motives; if you say that someone is sincere, you approve of them because they really mean the things they say, that is, they are truthful in mind and action; you can also describe someone's behavior and beliefs as sincere (she's an honest lady, sincere in her views and this shows by her actions; there was a sincere expression of friendliness on both their faces); free from adulteration; pure (a sincere doctrine; sincere wine); marked by genuineness; true; sincerity is proved by one's degree of stick-to-itiveness
+someone who is sincere is genuine, meaning, they are transparent and not hiding anything or have alternate.motives, so, another can see the light of the soul in him or her; a sincere individual is one whose heart's intent comes from high consciousness principles, that is, their heart is of seeking good for others, is free of dissimulation and duplicity and wants to help do the right things in live, right things are those in alignment with God, the good of all; sincerity is not having any phoniness; a being honest of heart.(sincere interest); standing in one's own truth; integrity; no ulterior.motives; if you say that someone is sincere, you approve of them because they really mean the things they say, that is, they are truthful in mind and action; you can also describe someone's behavior and beliefs as sincere (she's an honest lady, sincere in her views and this shows by her actions; there was a sincere expression of friendliness on both their faces); free from adulteration; pure (a sincere doctrine; sincere wine); marked by genuineness; true; sincerity is proved by one's degree of stick-to-itiveness

 sincerely.adverb